lpuhalla/lpuhalla/README.md

 - 👀 I'm interested in Python coding, AI/LLMs, data analysis and presentation, and data annotation.
 - 🌱 I'm currently learning machine learning frameworks, data visualization tools, and advancing my skills in Python and GitHub.
 - 💞️ I'm looking to collaborate on data science projects, AI/ML experiments, and anything that will teach me new techniques.
-- 📊 Recent work includes data annotation for my bigfoot/UFO analysis project.
+- 📊 Recent work includes data annotation, analysis, and presentation for a personal Bigfoot/UFO analysis project.
 - 📫 larrypuhalla@gmail.com

 <!---